 About This Course

 Upon completion of the MCWC graduates will be able to apply an advanced body of knowledge in a range of professional creative writing and communication contexts:

-- Investigate the nature and value of creative excellence in social, psychological and theological perspective in order to explain, defend and enhance their own creative practice
+- Evaluate the nature and value of creative excellence in social, psychological and theological perspective in order to enhance and explain their own creative practice

 - Articulate an intellectually and spiritually informed understanding of their creative call and devise and apply related strategies to help them survive and thrive as a creative person